Andrea-1704/Traveling_Salesman_Problem/README.md

 | US            | 40.204       |
 | China         | 55.804       |

-I avoided to put the numbers after comma when the distance was already high.
+I avoided to put the digits after comma when the distance was already high.

-This results are obtained using a number of generations that depends on the size of the problem.
+These results are obtained using a number of generations that depends on the size of the problem.

 ### Other informations